tsedio/tsed-vite-react-movies-demo/docs/readme.md

     <title>${title}</title>
 ```

-Now, we have to add the `movies` page to the navbar.
+We must also to update the `movies` page to the navbar to make our navigation in our website more comfortable.
 Edit the `packages/app/src/renderer/PageShell.tsx` file and add the following code:

 ```html
 <Link className="navitem" href="/">